-I am a full-time potter working in an urban studio in Rochester, NY.
-I produce single-fired, wood ash glazed functional stoneware, selling out of my showroom, at art fairs and at galleries all around the country.
+I am a full-time potter working in a home studio in Rochester, NY.
+I produce wood ash glazed functional stoneware, selling out of my showroom, online and at galleries all around the country.

 I learned my craft in a community studio in Cincinnati, Ohio, rather than in an academic institution, as is common today.
 Surrounded by extremely talented and generous potters, I learned much of what I needed to know to earn my living.
 Michael Frasca, Brenda Brown Tarbell, Michael Astalos, Bob Hasselle and Pam Korte are just a few of the folks to whom I owe a large debt of gratitude.
 It was a good way to learn, without academic term deadlines and able to absorb and progress at my own speed.

 After a few more years working and learning in other potteries, I set up shop in Cincinnati and worked with Michael Frasca, and later Allan Nairn at Spring Street Pottery.